 Michael Casey has been a member of our Board since October 2007.
 He retired from Starbucks Corporation in October, 2007, where he had served as Senior Vice President and CFO from August 1995 to September 1997, Executive Vice President, CFO and Chief Administrative Officer from September 1997 to October 2007.
 Subsequent to retirement he served as a Senior Advisor to Starbucks Corporation from October 2007 to May 2008 and from November 2008 to January of 2015.
 Prior to joining Starbucks, Mr. Casey was Executive Vice President and CFO for Family Restaurant, Inc. and President and CEO of EI Torito Restaurants, Inc. He was also a member of the board of directors of The NASDAQ OMX Group, Inc from January 2001 to May 2012.
 Mr. Casey graduated from Harvard College with an A.B. degree in Economics and Harvard Business School with an MBA degree.

 Martha A.M.
 (Marti) Morfitt has been a member of our Board since December 2008.
 She has served as a principal of River Rock Partners, Inc., a business and cultural transformation consulting firm since 2008.
 Ms. Morfitt served as the CEO of Airborne, Inc. from October 2009 to March 2012.
 She served as the President and CEO of CNS, Inc. a manufacturer and marketer of consumer healthcare products, from 2001 through March 2007.
-From 1998 to 2001, she was Chief Operating Officer of CNS, Inc. Ms. Morfitt currently serves on the boards of directors of Graco, Inc., a fluid handling systems and components company.
+From 1998 to 2001, she was Chief Operating Officer of CNS, Inc. Ms. Morfitt currently serves on the boards of directors of Graco, Inc., a fluid handling systems and components company and Mercer International, Inc. a publicly traded forest products company with operations in Europe and North America.
 She served on the Board of Life Time Fitness, Inc., an operator of fitness and athletic centers from 2008 to 2015.
 She received her HBA from the Richard Ivey School of Business at the University of Western Ontario, and an MBA from the Schulich School of Business at York University.

-Emily White has been a member of our Board since November 2011.
-She was the Chief Operating Officer at Snapchat, Inc., a photo messaging application from January 2014 to March 2015.
-Prior to joining Snapchat, Ms. White held several leadership roles at Facebook from 2010 to 2013, including Director of Local Business Operations, Director of Mobile Business Operations and Head of Business Operations at Instagram.
-From 2001 to 2010 Ms. White worked at Google, where she ran North America Online Sales and Operations, Asia Pacific & Latin America Online Sales & Operations and the Emerging Businesses channel.
-She serves on the board of the National Center for Women in I.T., a non-profit coalition working to increase the participation of girls and women in computing and technology.
-She is also a board advisor to Hyperloop One, and advisor to VSCO, Inc. Ms. White received her B.A. in Art History from Vanderbilt University.
+Emily White has been a member of our board of directors since November 2011.
+Since 2016, Ms. White has provided consulting and advisory services to companies in the tech and venture capital industries.
+She was the Chief Operating Officer of Snapchat, Inc., a photo messaging application, from January 2014 to March 2015.
+Prior to joining Snapchat, Ms. White held several leadership roles at Facebook Inc., a social networking company, from 2010 to 2013 including Director of Local Business Operations, Director of Mobile Business Operations and Head of Business Operations at Instagram.
+From 2001 to 2010, Ms. White worked at Google where she ran North American Online Sales and Operations, Asia Pacific & Latin America business and the Emerging Business channel.
+She currently serves on the board of directors of Zayo Group Holdings, Inc. a publicly traded bandwidth infrastructure, colocation, and connectivity services company and Graco, Inc., a publicly traded fluid handling systems and components company.
+She is an advisor and former board member of the National Center for Women in IT, a non-profit coalition working to increase the participation of girls and women in computing and IT.
+She received a BA in Art History from Vanderbilt University.